helenkwok/bim-gis-viewer/README.md

 ## Key Features

-- Place your model to anywhere you want or move it randomly (BIM-GIS integration)
+- Place your model anywhere you want or move it randomly (BIM-GIS integration)
 - Support 3D measurement
 - Read IFC properties by clicking elements
 - Add clipping planes to find internal elements